merzlab/QUICK-docs/docs/source/developer-guide.rst

 Adding new basis sets
 ---------------------

-In order to add a basis set into QUICK, one should download a basis set from `basis set exchange web page <https://www.basissetexchange.org/>`_ in *Gaussian* software format and save it into *basis* folder.
+QUICK follows the basis set format established by the *Gaussian* software.
+You have to follow this format if you want to construct your own basis set.
+Established basis sets can be obtained from the `basis set exchange web page <https://www.basissetexchange.org/>`_.
+In order to add a basis set into QUICK, one should download the basis set in the *Gaussian* software format and save it in the *basis* folder.
 Then, link this basis set to QUICK by updating the *basis_link* file inside the *basis* folder.
 The *basis_link* file contains a table in the following format.

 .. code-block:: none